triSYCL/sycl/README.md

 FPGA.
-However, the alterations made shouldn't affect previous targets supported by the Intel tool, so in theory it should be possible to use different accelerators from different vendors at the same time, including for example an Intel FPGA and a AMD/Xilinx FPGA.
+However, the alterations made shouldn't affect previous targets supported by the Intel tool, so in theory it should be possible to use different accelerators from different vendors at the same time, including for example an Intel FPGA and an AMD/Xilinx FPGA.

 ## SYCL Related Documentation